InfoAmazonia/jeo-plugin/docs/getting-started.md

 * the default latitude, longitude, and zoom for your maps;
 * the [Mapbox API settings](https://docs.mapbox.com/help/how-mapbox-works/access-tokens/) and [Carto API settings](https://carto.com/developers/carto-js/guides/get-api-key/) that'll be used by the plugin;
 * the update interval related to carto layers data (if carto layers are being used);
-* the geocoder that'll be used by the plugin -- currently only [Nominatim](https://nominatim.openstreetmap.org/) is available.7
+* the geocoder that'll be used by the plugin -- currently only [Nominatim](https://nominatim.openstreetmap.org/) is available.
 * the style of some functionalities of the plugin, such as fonts ans colors.

 ![JEO Settings](img/jeo-settings.png)